codedx/codedx-kubernetes/setup/core/docs/auth/use-ldap.md

 5) Create a file named `codedx-extra-props.yaml` and add the following content after specifying your own userSearchTemplate value:

 ```
+# set ldap/ldaps to false when not using network policies
 networkPolicy:
   codedx:
     ldap: true